Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 # Acknowledgements

-ARKG was first proposed under this name by Frymann et al. [Frymann2020], who analyzed a proposed extension to W3C Web Authentication by Lundberg and Nilsson [WebAuthn-Recovery], which was in turn inspired by a similar construction by Wuille [BIP32] used to create privacy-preserving Bitcoin addresses.
+ARKG was first proposed under this name by Frymann et al. [CCS:FGKLMN20], who analyzed a proposed extension to W3C Web Authentication by Lundberg and Nilsson [WebAuthn-Recovery], which was in turn inspired by a similar construction by Wuille [BIP32] used to create privacy-preserving Bitcoin addresses.
-Frymann et al. [Frymann2020] generalized the constructions by Lundberg, Nilsson and Wuille from elliptic curves to any discrete logarithm (DL) problem, and also proved the security of arbitrary asymmetric protocols composed with ARKG.
+Frymann et al. [CCS:FGKLMN20] generalized the constructions by Lundberg, Nilsson and Wuille from elliptic curves to any discrete logarithm (DL) problem, and also proved the security of arbitrary asymmetric protocols composed with ARKG.
-Further generalizations to include quantum-resistant instantiations were developed independently by Clermont [Clermont], Frymann et al. [Frymann2023] and Wilson [Wilson].
+Further generalizations to include quantum-resistant instantiations were developed independently by Brendel et al. [AC:BCF24], Frymann et al. [Frymann2023] and Wilson [Wilson].

-This document adopts the construction proposed by Wilson [Wilson], modified by the inclusion of a MAC in the key handles as done in the original construction by Frymann et al. [Frymann2020].
+This document adopts the construction proposed by Wilson [Wilson], modified by the inclusion of a MAC in the key handles as done in the original construction by Frymann et al. [CCS:FGKLMN20].

 The authors would like to thank all of these authors for their research and development work that led to the creation of this document.